jekyll/jekyll/docs/upgrading.md

 layout: docs
 title: Upgrading
 prev_section: resources
+next_section: contributing
 permalink: /docs/upgrading/
 ---

 Upgrading from an older version of Jekyll?
 A few things have changed in 1.0 that you'll want to know about.

+Before we dive in, go ahead and fetch the latest version of Jekyll:

+{% highlight bash %}
+$ gem update jekyll
+{% endhighlight %}

 <div class="note feature">
   <h5 markdown="1">Diving in</h5>